 Professor Martin Davies

-Professor Martin Davies is an Admiralty Law Institute Professor of Maritime Law and Director of the Maritime Law Center, Tulane University Law School, USA; Consultant to Sutherland, Asbill & Brennan (USA), Blake Dawson (Australia) and Navin & Co (Singapore).
+Maritime Law and Director of the Maritime Law Center, Tulane University Law School, USA; Consultant to Norton Rose Fulbright, an international law firm.

 Martin has advised on cargo claims, arrest and admiralty matters, drafting bills of lading, sea waybills and charterparties, collisions and limitation of liability, oil pollution, salvage, marine insurance, maritime arbitrations and international sale of goods.
-He has published many books and articles about all aspects of maritime law, including marine insurance.
+He is a member of the Documentary Committee of Intertanko.

 Dr Malcolm Ross